ca-mi-lo/docXchain/README.md

 Extracting text from a PDF file can be challenging, especially when dealing with scanned documents or images.
 OCR (Optical Character Recognition) technology is designed to overcome these challenges.
 It can convert images into text, recognizing individual characters and assembling them into words.

-One of the key challenges in OCR is accurately identifying paragraph breaks.
-While this might seem straightforward for plain text, it becomes more complex in formatted documents and specific editorial design context.
+One of the key challenges in text processing is accurately identifying paragraph breaks.
+While this might seem straightforwar at plain sight, it becomes more complex in formatted documents and specific editorial design context.
 A line break could indicate the end of a title, subtitle, footer, column break, or even a text bubble.
 OCR tools are adept at handling these complexities, allowing them to accurately identify and extract meaningful text units.

 Another advantage of OCR is its ability to classify different types of text.
 This means it can distinguish between titles, footers, and main content.
 By filtering out irrelevant text, OCR helps ensure that only the most pertinent information is processed.